HelpContact UsView shopping cart

 The Art of Japanese Fruit and Vegetable Carving

 Mukimono's origins begin in ancient times when food was served in unglazed clay pottery.
 These rough platters were covered with a leaf before the food was plated.
 Artistic chefs realized that the cutting or folding of the leaf in different ways created a more attractive presentation.
 And so Mukimono began.
 But it did not become popular until not until sixteenth century.
-During this period, when Edo (Tokyo) became the new capital, Mukimono gained official recoginition.
+During this period, when Edo (Tokyo) became the new capital, Mukimono gained official recognition.
 Street artists created clever garnishes upon request.
 From those beginnings the art has developed into a most important part of every Japanese chef's training.

-This information taken from the unfortunately now out of print book: Japanse Garnishes, The Ancient Art of Mukimono, by Yukiko and Bob Haydok, Henry Holt and Company NY, original © 1980, Owl Edition © 1989.
+This information taken from the unfortunately now out of print book: Japanese Garnishes, The Ancient Art of Mukimono, by Yukiko and Bob Haydok, Henry Holt and Company NY, original © 1980, Owl Edition © 1989.

 Print out these PDF's from some of our most popular fruit and vegetable carving books and start step-by-step to create your own beautiful carvings and garnishes.
+These clear Fruit Carving How To instructions aided by our high quality professional carving tools and knives imported from Thailand will insure your efforts will be rewarded with success.

 Carrot Leaf Carving